angular/angular/aio/tools/plunker-builder/README.md

 Where? at `src/generated/live-examples/`.

-Then the `<live-example>` embedded component will look at this folder to get the plunker it needs for the example
+Then the `<live-example>` embedded component will look at this folder to get the plunker it needs for the example.

 ## Appendix: Why not generating plunkers on runtime?

 At AngularJS, all the plunkers were generated a runtime.
 The downside is that all the example codes would need to be deployed as well and they won't be no longer useful after the plunker is generated.
-This tool takes a few seconds to run, and the end result is only 3mb~
+This tool takes a few seconds to run, and the end result is only 3mb~.